ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Question Answering.md

 The Question and Answer Board offers a powerful tool for integrating natural language understanding into your projects.
 Whether for developing an interactive FAQ system or other applications requiring dynamic question answering, this board is designed to provide reliable and relevant responses based on the given context.

 Explore the capabilities of the Question and Answer Board and integrate it into your Breadboard projects to enhance user interaction and information retrieval.
----

-Board which calls the Hugging Face Interface Question Answering Endpoint.

-API Key can be generated for free: <https://huggingface.co/settings/tokens>

-> [!warning]
-> Sometimes it will error because model is loading just run the board again

 ## Code